Employment benefits for dependent family members

 Click Vocational Rehabilitation and Employment Program.

-Apply for Educational and Vocational Counseling.
+Apply for Education and Career Counseling.

 If you’re eligible, we’ll invite you to meet with a Vocational Rehabilitation Counselor (VRC).
 Your VRC will work with you to map out a career path.